detekt/detekt/docs/pages/documentation/style.md

 ### UnderscoresInNumericLiterals

 This rule detects and reports decimal base 10 numeric literals above a certain length that should be underscore separated for readability.
-For [Serializable] classes or objects, the field [serialVersionUID] is explicitly ignored.
+Underscores that do not make groups of 3 digits are also reported even if their length is under the `acceptableDecimalLength`.
+For `Serializable` classes or objects, the field `serialVersionUID` is explicitly ignored.

 **Severity**: Style